Old City Hall (Knoxville): Design

 The Old City Hall complex stands at the northeast corner of the intersection of Summit Hill Drive, Western Avenue, Broadway, and Henley Street.
 The L&N Station stands opposite this intersection to the southwest.
 The complex consists of five interconnected buildings— the three-story main building, completed in 1848, and four additions behind the main building, built between 1874 and 1899.
 The entire complex sits atop a wooded knoll.
+The buildings' interiors have been modified extensively over the years as the role of the complex changed.

 The main building consists of a three-story front section measuring 100 ft by 50 ft, and two rear wings, each measuring 25 ft by 79 ft, giving the building a U-shape.
 The facade of the central section contains a portico with four Ionic columns supporting a large pediment, and accessed by a marble staircase.
 One of the rear additions was designed in the Italian Renaissance style, and another contains Neoclassical elements.
-The buildings' interiors have been modified extensively over the years as the role of the complex changed.